-According to the CDC, between 7,000–8,000 people per year receive venomous bites in the United States, and about 5 of those people die.
+According to the CDC, between 7,000–8,000 people per year receive venomous bites in the United States, and about five of those people die.
 A recent study shows that one out of every four bites occur in Texas and Florida, and that young boys are the victims of two out of three bites.
-Copperheads are responsible for more bites than any other U.S. snake species, but their venom is mild and rarely fatal.
+Copperhead snakes are responsible for more bites than any other American snake species, but their venom is mild and rarely fatal.

-Make no mistake, this is one dude you don’t want to get caught up with.
+Make no mistake, this is one dude you definitely don’t want to get caught up with.
 If you go adventuring in the woods, you might want to make sure you watch your step too, since a harmless walk through nature can go south real quick.

-This post was originally published on October 6, 2017.
+Editor’s note: This article was originally published on October 6, 2017.